waldnerf/decode/README.md

 Official [mxnet](https://mxnet.incubator.apache.org/) implementation of the paper: ["Detect, consolidate, delineate: scalable mapping of field boundaries using satellite images"](https://arxiv.org/abs/2009.02062), Waldner et al. (2021).
 This repository contains source code for implementing and training the FracTAL ResUNet as described in the paper.
 All models are built with the mxnet DL framework (version < 2.0), under the gluon api.
 We do not provide pre-trained weights.

 Inference examples for six areas in Australia.
-From left to right, input image date 1, input image date 2, ground truth, inference, confidence heat map for the segmentation task.
 ![mantis](images/decode.png)

 ### Directory structure:

 ```
 .
-├── chopchop
 ├── demo
-├── doc
 ├── images
 ├── models
 │   ├── heads